From lightning bolts in the middle of the night to a brainstorm in the shower…

-In our part 1 post about software product development, we talked about how a successful software product or application requires a holistic approach to the overall process and the pain point you are trying to solve.
+In our part 1 post about software product development, we talked about how a successful web or mobile software product or application requires a holistic approach to the overall process and the pain point you are trying to solve.
 We answered the most common questions about software product development to guide you in getting started, making all the pieces fit together, identifying your MVP, utilizing prototype groups, and monetizing and distributing your software or app.

 In this post, we’ll expand on the last few points, share details about intellectual property, and go over the realities of pricing and selling your product.
 In this blog, you will learn: